 Since my mother’s diagnosis with Alzheimer’s and vascular dementia a few years ago, I’ve had the opportunity to meet caregivers and their allies.
 Each time, I feel such awe and humility as they’re inevitably some of the most generous, patient, and deeply courageous people you’ll ever meet.

-The caregiving experience for a loved one with dementia can feel particularly isolating and draining.
+The caregiving experience for a loved one with dementia can feel particularly isolating and draining though.
 According to the Alzheimer’s Association’s report, Alzheimer’s Disease Facts and Figures, “compared with caregivers of people without dementia, twice as many caregivers of those with dementia indicate substantial emotional, financial and physical difficulties.”

 Do you have a friend or family member who serves as a caregiver (or “care partner”) for a loved one with dementia or other condition?

-OFFER SOLIDARITY AND ONGOING EMOTIONAL SUPPORT TO HELP CAREGIVERS PRIORITIZE TO THEIR HEALTH.
+OFFER SOLIDARITY AND ENCOURAGE CAREGIVERS TO PRIORITIZE TO THEIR HEALTH.

 The Alzheimer’s Association notes that about 35% of caregivers report their health has worsened due to care responsibilities, compared to 19% of caregivers for older people without dementia.